 Interviews with patients and clinicians were conducted.
 Patients were recruited from a large public hospital with a strong heart failure program and interviewed about their experiences with their medications, opinions and comfort levels regarding discussion of medications with their healthcare provider, beliefs about the importance of cost in healthcare, and preferred method of receiving information about healthcare.
 They were also asked for their opinions of drafts of the PtDA and were encouraged to provide constructive feedback.
 To see the iterative process, refer to feedback log.
 A log of all feedback provided by patients and clinicians was maintained to track the iterative process.
 It includes the reviewer’s name and comments along with reasoning for selecting or declining the suggestions.
 All selections were agreed to by the study team.

-SECTION I: SOURCES OF STATISTICS PUT FORTH IN THIS DECISION AID
+SECTION I: SOURCES OF STATISTICS PUT FORTH IN THIS PATIENT DECISION AID

 BENEFIT: MORTALITY